derivia/study-notes/notes/WEB.md

 #### Yarn

-Learn about Yarn and how it can be used to manage dependencies.

 * [ ] [Yarnpkg - Getting Started](https://yarnpkg.com/en/docs/getting-started)
 * [ ] [Facebook Engineering - Yarn](https://engineering.fb.com/web/yarn-a-new-package-manager-for-javascript/)

 ### Module Bundlers

-Learn about module bundler and how they can help bundling your code.

 * [ ] [dev.to - What is a module bundler?](https://dev.to/tanhauhau/what-is-module-bundler-and-how-does-it-work-3gp2)
 * [ ] [Freecodecamp - Let’s learn how module bundlers work](https://www.freecodecamp.org/news/lets-learn-how-module-bundlers-work-and-then-write-one-ourselves-b2e3fe6c88ae/)